c-def/powershell/README.md

 PowerShell 7 is required to use the -Parallel flag with ForEach-Object.

-For the Excel script, you'll either need to copy Microsoft.Office.Interop.Excel.dll into the same path as the script or reference the path under c:\windows\assembly
+For the Excel script, you'll either need to copy Microsoft.Office.Interop.Excel.dll into the same path as the script or reference the path under c:\windows\assembly<br/>
 For the Word script, you'll either need to copy Microsoft.Office.Interop.Word.dll into the same path as the script or reference the path under c:\windows\assembly

 Set $folderpath at the top of the script.
 This is the path the script will recursively run through to convert documents.